Pesquisar neste blogue

 under insidious words of war

-and phrase ethics
+phrase our ethics

-we can give ourselves to others, dancing
+give ourselves to others, dancing

 to the intimacy of our own words

-Burroughs once said:
+Burroughs once said,

 "language is a virus,